barryclark/jekyll-now/_posts/2016-10-16-Meiqi-thoughts-for-final-project.md

 Timeline: needs to figure out in detail, but deadline is December 1st.

 ## Artifact
-Video would be preferred, or research paper.
+Video, and the research paper.